patricksurry/c65/README.md

 that mimics [`pymon`](https://github.com/mnaberez/py65)'s
 default magic getc and putc interface.
-`c65` also provides a magic [blockio](#blockio) interface which supports simulator IO to/from an external binary file, as well as a simple [profiling debugger](#debugger).
+`c65` also provides a magic [blockio](#blockio) interface which can emulate multiple IO devices and memory paging/banking using an external binary file, as well as a simple [profiling debugger](#debugger).

 ![heatmap](heatmap.png "Heatmap profiling in c65")